-The number of people running their own businesses has soared since the financial crisis, with a significant number being set up by someone aged over 50.
-But an unhealthy number of self-employed workers in the UK do not currently save into a pension.
+The number of people running their own businesses has soared in recent years, with a significant number being set up by someone aged over 50.
+But a high number of self-employed workers in the UK do not currently save into a pension.

 Less comfortable retirement